-To be eligible to apply for funding, an irrigator must:
+To be eligible to apply for funding, you must have:

-- have the ability to permanently trade at least 10 megalitres as an unencumbered water entitlement.
+- the ability to permanently trade at least 10 megalitres as an unencumbered water entitlement.

-Each funding round will focus on certain water products and locations.
-Round 11 is open to irrigators located in:
+Each funding round focuses on certain water products and locations.
+Round 12 is open to irrigators located in:

 - Lower Balonne: St George Water Supply Scheme (zones 1-4)